Do you use the ladder method in middle school or elementary math, to find GCF, LCM, or for any other math concepts?

 It’s very easy to see what factors the numbers have in common and how those factors ‘contribute’ to the LCM or GCF.

 When I started using the ladder method for factoring, students picked up the factoring concept MUCH more quickly than when I hadn’t used it.

 The steps to use the ladder method for factoring are:

-2) Take out the common factors, one at a time (common factors go outside the ladder, then divide each number in the expression by that factor and put the quotient below the numbers in the ladder.
-Repeat until all common factors have been ‘removed.’)
+- Take out the common factors, one at a time (common factors go outside the ladder, then divide each number in the expression by that factor and put the quotient below the numbers in the ladder.)

-3) Multiply the numbers on the left of the ladder – these are the GCF and go outside the parenthesis in the factored expression.
+- Multiply the numbers on the left of the ladder – this is the GCF, which goes outside the parenthesis in the factored expression.

 Ladder Method Resources